mihalik/llmstat/README.md

 Environment variables can be set in the environment or in a `.env` file in the directory where the command is run.

 `OPENAI_API_KEY` - An API key for OpenAI.
 This key is required.
 Other environment variables supported by `openai-node` are also supported.
-`LMEVAL_CACHE_PATH` to override the cache directory.
-Default is `~/.lmeval/cache`.
+`DEVAL_CACHE_PATH` to override the cache directory.
+Default is `~/.deval/cache`.
-`LMEVAL_CONCURRENCY` - The number of concurrent requests that are run (default 6) `LMEVAL_REQUEST_INTERVAL_MS` - The number (in milliseconds) of seconds for rate limiting (default 60000) `LMEVAL_REQUEST_CAP` - The number of requests within the interval for rate limiting (default 1000)
+`DEVAL_CONCURRENCY` - The number of concurrent requests that are run (default 6) `DEVAL_REQUEST_INTERVAL_MS` - The number (in milliseconds) of seconds for rate limiting (default 60000) `DEVAL_REQUEST_CAP` - The number of requests within the interval for rate limiting (default 1000)

 **Rate limiting**

-If lmeval encounters a rate limit error (or other recoverable error from the API) it will retry with exponential backoff to try and recover from those errors.
-However, if you know you have a specific rate limit, it will be more efficient to configure lmeval to run within that rate limit.
+If DEval encounters a rate limit error (or other recoverable error from the API) it will retry with exponential backoff to try and recover from those errors.
+However, if you know you have a specific rate limit, it will be more efficient to configure DEval to run within that rate limit.

 You can use the rate limiting environment variables to speed up or slow down your requests depending on the rate of requests you are trying to achieve.
-Use `LMEVAL_CONCURRENCY` to increase the number of concurrent requests to run faster.
-Adust `LMEVAL_REQUEST_INTERVAL_MS` and `LMEVAL_REQUEST_CAP` to slow down requests.
-For example, if you wanted to run a maximum of 20 requests per minute you could set `LMEVAL_REQUEST_INTERVAL_MS=60000, LMEVAL_REQUEST_CAP=20` and this would prevent more than 20 requests per minute.
-If you wanted to spread those requests out through the minute it might be better to set `LMEVAL_REQUEST_INTERVAL_MS=3000, LMEVAL_REQUEST_CAP=1`.
+Use `DEVAL_CONCURRENCY` to increase the number of concurrent requests to run faster.
+Adust `DEVAL_REQUEST_INTERVAL_MS` and `DEVAL_REQUEST_CAP` to slow down requests.
+For example, if you wanted to run a maximum of 20 requests per minute you could set `DEVAL_REQUEST_INTERVAL_MS=60000, DEVAL_REQUEST_CAP=20` and this would prevent more than 20 requests per minute.
+If you wanted to spread those requests out through the minute it might be better to set `DEVAL_REQUEST_INTERVAL_MS=3000, DEVAL_REQUEST_CAP=1`.
 This would run a maximum of one request every 3 seconds.

 ## File formats